Joe Gormley (footballer): Peterborough United

 On 14 June 2015, it was confirmed that Peterborough United had signed Gormley on a three-year deal, and he would officially join the club on 1 July 2015.

 On 25 September 2015 he was sidelined for the rest of the season by a serious knee injury.
 Gormley was loaned to Scottish club St Johnstone in August 2016.
 After two months with St Johnstone, Gormley became "disillusioned with football" and decided to return to his native Northern Ireland.
 Gormley, Peterborough and St Johnstone applied to FIFA for permission to cancel his contracts outside the normal transfer windows.

 Career statistics

-Gormley's 300 goals for Cliftonville have been scored as follows: 204 Irish League, 43 League Cup, 27 Irish Cup, 16 County Antrim Shield, 5 Europa League play-offs, 3 Europe, 2 Setanta Cup; 196 home, 104 away; 17 hat-tricks, 26 penalty kicks; 131 in the first half, 169 in the second half.
+Gormley's 300 goals for Cliftonville have been scored as follows: 204 Irish League, 43 League Cup, 27 Irish Cup, 16 County Antrim Shield, 5 Europa League play-offs, 3 Europe, 2 Setanta Cup.
+He has scored 17 hat-tricks and 26 penalty kicks.